Aleister Crowley and the Star

 Tsadde is not the Star because Tsadde is the woman, feminine structualizing energy in a dual flow.

 The Star is a symbol of the Aquarian transfiguration of femininity, where womanhood is liberated and perfected.
-This was, perhaps, a little too much for Crowley's Victorian mind, which resisted an ironic prophecy of the destruction of patriarchal structures to come.
+This was, perhaps, a little too much for Crowley's Victorian mind -- he tried to displace the feminine from her proper place, how anti-feminist can you get -- which resisted an ironic prophecy of the destruction of patriarchal structures to come.

-Tsadde (Hebrew, 90) is the feminine structuralizing energy of Tayt (Strength) projected into actuality, where it can ultimately find perfection in its own exaltation as Tsadde in final-letter (Hebrew, 900).
+Tsadde (Hebrew, 90) is the female structuralizing energy of Tayt (Strength) projected into actuality, where it can ultimately find perfection in its own exaltation as Tsadde in final-letter (Hebrew, 900).

 Suares emphasizes that the key to human evolution is in the development and transformation of the feminine in the psyches of both sexes.
 This transformation has an effect on personal, interpersonal and societal relationships and is based on dissolving the obsolete structures that hinder human equality and development.
 Saturn (Shabatai) is dead (Mot) in Aquarius (Deli).

-Women will play primary roles in the social and politcal structures of the next (Aquarian) millenium, or life (Hhaim) won't be free for its realization in Capricorn (Ghedi) two thousand years from now.
+Women will play primary roles in the social and political structures of the next (Aquarian) millenium, or life (Hhaim) won't be free for its realization in Capricorn (Ghedi) two thousand years from now.

 Here's an example of the muddle: